InternLM/lmdeploy/docs/en/installation.md

 # Installation

-LMDeploy is a python library for compressing, deploying, and serving Large Language Models and Vision-Language Models.
+LMDeploy is a python library for compressing, deploying, and serving Large Language Models(LLMs) and Vision-Language Models(VLMs).
 Its core inference engines include TurboMind Engine and PyTorch Engine.
 The former is developed by C++ and CUDA, striving for ultimate optimization of inference performance, while the latter, developed purely in Python, aims to decrease the barriers for developers.

-It supports deployment on both Linux and Windows platform, with minimum requirement of CUDA version 11.3.
+It supports LLMs and VLMs deployment on both Linux and Windows platform, with minimum requirement of CUDA version 11.3.
 Furthermore, it is compatible with the following NVIDIA GPUs:

 - Volta(sm70): V100
 - Turing(sm75): 20 series, T4